splunk/corona_virus/README.md

  3 files changed, 801 insertions(+), 822 deletions(-)
  ```

+### combined_jhu_us_daily.csv

+This file contains US State Level Data including Hospitalizations and Tests.
+It is a combination of all previous CSSE US Daily Reports.
+I also have added the script I use to generate this titled merge_us.py.

 ### combined_jhu.csv

 This file contains US State Level Data, County Level Data, and is a combination of all previous CSSE Daily Reports.

 I've added a script that I use to merge all of the daily reports into one massive csv file.
 This can be used to get historical State Level time series data once again.
 I will keep this file up to date as often as JHU provides daily reports.
 It is a lookup table called combined_jhu.csv.
 If you'd like to update it on your own or explore the methodology I use to merge, I am providing more details below.

 #### Background of this file
 As mentioned in the documentation: